 From the Archive: 7 Images that were Cut from Politics, Partnerships, & Power

 Selecting images for a book that covers the remarkable lives of Marguerite Stitt and Ralph E. Church is no easy task.
-The breadth of their accomplishments and involvement uncovers many possible paths, and as the first biographers of the couple, Master Wings Publishing did a lot of digging.
+The breadth of their accomplishments and involvement uncovers many possible paths, and as publishers of the first biography of the couple, Master Wings Publishing did a lot of digging.

 This picture can be found in the November 9, 1961, copy of The Arlington Heights Herald, with the caption: “Marguerite Stitt Church, representative of the 13th Congressional District, listens thoughtfully as one of 30 women urging world peace spoke to her Saturday about the present world tension.”
 The world tension in question, of course, was the rising conflict between the United States and the Soviet Union.
 This image and its representation of Marguerite’s frequent practice of holding these kind of local hearings is a powerful one as it shows how connected Marguerite was with her constituents, women in particular, and draws her policy history into relief as well.
 But a higher quality version of this picture could not be located, and the pixelation of a newspaper scan does not transfer well across mediums.